 Virginia should vest authority for regulating commercial marijuana in one board and agency.
 Regulators in other states uniformly stressed that this is the best approach because it is simpler for both the regulator and the regulated industry.
 By having one main regulator, the state could eliminate any duplicative oversight or potential gray areas with other regulators.
 It is also easier for the regulator to carry out basic functions, such as setting regulations and issuing licenses, because there is no need to coordinate or share information with others.
-The regulated industry benefits because license holders would need to work with only one regulator.
+The regulator.
 A few states have divided regulatory authority among multiple agencies, but it appears this was done primarily for expediency.